ggerganov/llama.cpp/README-sycl.md

 Recommend to install to default folder: **/opt/intel/oneapi**.

-Following guide use the default folder as example.
+Following guide uses the default folder as example.
 If you use other folder, please modify the following guide info with your folder.

 b.
 Enable oneAPI running environment: